cs2952x-stock-prediction/simclr-financial-embedding/README.md

    - converting to log-space
    - embedding class labels

-All scripts populate/create the data in their own directories.
+### Training and Config Files

-**Note:** Instead of dumping the data into the same directory as the scripts, I will probably update the scripts to put their data into a distinct output directory.
+Training files are at the top-level of the `src` folder.
-For example, rather than `data/raw/polygon/download.py` downloading its data into `data/raw/polygon/`, it would download data to `data/raw/polygon/out/`
+Since these scripts have a large number of parameters, we don't manually pass all the args with `argparse` like we might for other scripts.

-### Training
+Instead, we have config files in the `configs` directory that correspond to each of the scripts.

-There are several files in `src/`, but `src/training.py` is the only one meant to be run as a script.
+Each training script should load its corresponding config file and use those parameters during the experiment.

-Currently, the configuration for this file is set at the very top of the script (it does not expect command-line arguments) but this will be corrected later.
+Arguments _can_ be provided --- they will overwrite the corresponding config values from the config file.

-To run, just use run `python src/training.py` in the root directory.
+To run, just use run `python src/train_file.py` in the root directory.

 ### End-to-End Example